mayorD19/alx-low_level_programming/0x14-bit_manipulation/README.md

 5-A  function that returns the number of bits you would need to flip to get from one number to another
 6-A function that checks the endianness.
+7-a FUNCTION THAT FINDS THE PASSWORD TO SPECIFIC PROGRAM